JuliaLang/www.julialang.org/manual/types/index.md

     # 64-bit system:
     bitstype 64 Ptr{T}

-The slightly odd feature of these declarations as compared to typical parametric composite types, is that the type parameter `T` cannot be used in the definition of the type itself — it is just an abstract tag, essentially defining an entire family of types with identical structure, differentiated only by their type parameter.
+The slightly odd feature of these declarations as compared to typical parametric composite types, is that the type parameter `T` is not used in the definition of the type itself — it is just an abstract tag, essentially defining an entire family of types with identical structure, differentiated only by their type parameter.
-Thus, `Ptr{Float64}` and `Ptr{Int64}` are distinct types, even though they have identical structure.
+Thus, `Ptr{Float64}` and `Ptr{Int64}` are distinct types, even though they have identical representations.
 And of course, all specific pointer types are subtype of the umbrella `Ptr` type:

     julia> Ptr{Float64} <: Ptr